YusufBaraja/sudoku/README.md

 # sudoku

-to run this project is pretty simple. cange to index.js directory and run node index.js
+to run this project is pretty simple. in folder root run node index.js